MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 No, unused capacity isn't carried over to the next month.
 Credit usage is counted on a monthly basis and reset on first day of the month.
 Available capacity is based on allocated capacity.

+### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?

+Each user license grants you 5,000 credits, allowing you to assess the capabilities in AI Builder.
+For instance, you could use these credits to extract data from a few documents with [document processing](form-processing-model-overview.md) or perform hundreds of basic OCR extractions with [text recognition](prebuilt-text-recognition.md).

+### What happens if a user turns on/off AI Builder per user capacity add-on license?

+Some user licenses include seeded AI Builder credits.
+For example, the Power Apps per user license includes 500 seeded AI Builder credits.
+If **AI Builder capacity per user add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.

+### Where can I learn more about license management in Power Apps and Power Automate?

+Learn more about licenses and license management in Power Apps in [About licensing and license management](/power-platform/admin/wp-license-management).

+## What are the differences between credit assignment and credit allocation?
+These are same concept.
+In documentation, we mainly use allocation.
+In product, we mainly use assignment.
+- assignment = allocation
+- assigned credits = allocated credits = environment credits
+- unassigned credits = unallocated credits = tenant level credits

+## What are the differences between allocated credits and unallocated credits?

+When a tenant has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool on the tenant.
+In this state, credits can be used on any environment unless usage of unallocaed credits is blocked by admin.

+The administrator can restrict usage by allocating all credits to specific environments or by blocking the usage of unallocated credits.
+The administrator can  reserve some capacity to an environment by allocating a number of credits to this environment.

+Environments with allocated credits only consume allocated credits.
+There is no automatic switch to unallocated credit consumption when in overage.
+Environments without allocated credits only consume unallocated credits.

+To learn more on  in  (Make credits available for an environment)[#Make-credits-available-for-an-environment]

+To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

+### Is there a way to automatically consume tenant level credits once environment allocated credits are consumed?

+No, credits either come from environment allocation or comes from tenant level unallocated credits but there is no automatic switch from environment credits to tenant credits.
+As soon as environment has allocated credits, credits only come from environment credits.
+If environment consumption is higher than allocated credits, then environment is in overage.

+### How do you consider the 'large margin' to block Model runs in case of environment and tenant level credits (important overage)?

+For an environment with allocated credits, we will apply the ‘large margin’ when comparing allocated credits and consumed credits.
+We won’t consider tenant level credits.
+•	**Simple overage**: Limitation will start as soon as consumed credits are higher than allocated credits (no margin here) and will only impact maker experience. (creating/editing models)
+•	**Important overage**: Blocking AI Builder models in Flows and Apps will only happen if overage is important. (large margin applies here)

+If an environment has no allocated credit, and tenant level credits are all consumed (**Simple overage**), then editing AI Builder functions will be blocked .
+If an environment has no credit allocated, and consumption is much higher than tenant level credits (**Important overage**), then running AI Builder functions will be blocked. (in case of important overage)

+### If an environment is in overage, do the limitations apply to all environments?

+No,  limitations only apply to the environment(s) in overage.
+Other environments, whether consuming environment assignment or tenant level credits won't be affected.

+For example, if an environment has no allocated credit, and tenant level credits are not all consumed, then editing and running of AI Builder functions will continue to work for this environment, even if other environments (with assigned credits) are in overage.

+## AI Builder Trial license FAQ

 ### I exceeded my trial capacity.
 What can I do?

 - You can [purchase AI Builder Add On](administer-licensing.md#purchase-ai-builder-capacity)  and [allocate capacity](administer-licensing.md#allocate-capacity) to your environment